delatbabel/admin/src/README.md

 Service providers are the central place of all Laravel application bootstrapping.
 This bootstraps the DDPro Admin panel.

+This also creates the necessary routes in Laravel's route table, which can be seen in your application using:

+    php artisan route:list

 ### Menu

 This class produces the site menu from the site configuration.
 The menu is in turn rendered by the sidebar layout view.